iPhone X review

 Picture shows: iPhone 8, iPhone X and iPhone 8 Plus

-In the past we would have advised anyone who watches movies and TV shows on their iPhone to opt for a model with a black front as it would detract less from what was on the screen, but with the iPhone X the lack of bezel means that there is no white front, as you can see from the image below.
+In the past we would have advised anyone who watches movies and TV shows on their iPhone to opt for a model with a black front as it would detract less from what was on the screen, but with the iPhone X the lack of bezel means that there is just a slim black rim.
 Instead the front of the iPhone is given over to the screen, or whatever is on the screen.

 And this screen is the biggest attraction here.
 When you hold it next to another phone - even the iPhone 8 - there is a world of difference.
 Even when we had the brightness set to 120cdm (with TrueTone turned off) on both the iPhone X and the 8 Plus, the iPhone X screen looked cooler and brighter and the colours crisper.